Biden offers U.S. support for democratic Mongolia

-ULAN BATOR U.S. Vice President Joe Biden lauded land-locked Mongolia's efforts at democratization on Monday, offering support to a country that is strategically located between China and Russia and sits on vast quantities of untapped mineral wealth.
+ULAN BATOR Aug 22 U.S. Vice President Joe Biden lauded land-locked Mongolia's efforts at democratisation on Monday, offering support to a country that is strategically located between China and Russia and sits on vast quantities of untapped mineral wealth.

-Biden, arriving from China for a day-long trip before going on to Tokyo, praised Mongolia for its uptake of democracy following decades of domination by the Soviet Union.
+Biden, arriving from China for a day-long trip before going on to Tokyo, praised Mongolia for its embrace of democracy following decades of domination by the Soviet Union.

 "We've grown much closer since the Mongolian people began to embrace ... democracy 22 years ago," he said after meeting Prime Minister Sukhbaatar Batbold in capital Ulan Bator.

-"The United States remains strongly committed to helping the Mongolian people build a better future," he said, adding that visits by him and his boss, President Barack Obama, this year showed how impressed Washington was with Mongolia's progress.
+"The United States remains strongly committed to helping the Mongolian people build a better future," he added.

+"I hope that you and the people of Mongolia will take my visit here today and President Obama's meeting with your president earlier this summer as signs of how impressed we are with the progress you've already made."

 Mongolia, perhaps best known for the warrior-emperor Genghis Khan, was ruled as a one-party satellite of the Soviet Union for much of the last century.